 Active fungal species from sporulation assay:

-Sporulation activity was detected on the leaf litter discs, with a total of 10 fungal species observed (Figure S9).
+Sporulation activity was detected on the leaf litter discs, with a total of 10 fungal species observed (Figure S8).
 Two species dominated the sporulating communities on the leaves in the three control flumes, an unidentified species (sigmoid spores 60-70 µm length) and Tetracladium marchalianum.

-.